 Not sure what John Bolton is doing except writing a book here.

-But anyway, the New York Times charter member of the same fake news industry media that spread lies for three long years, breathlessly reporting one lie after another, and in some cases, like the Times and the Post, actually getting Pulitzer prizes for it.
+But anyway, the New York Times charter member of the same fake news industry media that spread lies for three long years, breathlessly reporting one lie after another, and in some cases, like the Times and the Post, actually getting Pulitzer Prizes for it.

-Are they gonna bring in Adam Schiff?
+Are they going to bring in Adam Schiff?

 Because he's compromised.